cartdotcom-cloudoperations/checkov-policies/README.md

 `<Sequential 3 Digit Number>_<Provider Targeted>_<Simple Policy Name>.yaml`

 You can create a test infrastructure file in the `test-infrastructure` directory that matches the name of your custom policy.

+## Config File

+A configuration file outlining the specifics of the Checkov configuration used in our module pipelines can be found at `./config.yaml`.